Get

 Final Thoughts

-If you are still planning on adding a Border Collie to your family, you should read up on the best training techniques.
-Tackle the training one at a time, and remember to be firm but gentle and super patient!
+If you are planning on adding a Border Collie to your family, you should read up on the best training techniques.
+Tackle the training steps one at a time, and remember to be firm but gentle and patient!

-But if you follow our tips and you’re prepared to train a very energetic dog that will take to training well, it shouldn’t be too challenging.
-Just as long as you remember to research the Border, be equally energetic, and enjoy spending time outdoors, you can’t go wrong with the Border Collie.
+If you follow our tips and you’re prepared to train a very energetic dog that will take to training well, it shouldn’t be too challenging.
+As one of the world’s smartest canines, Border Collies learn quickly and seem to enjoy training.

 Featured Image Credit: sonsart, Shutterstock